 The NCERT Solutions for Class 7 Science Chapter 9 Life Processes in Animals explain important processes like breathing and digestion.
-These processes occur in the bodies of both animals and humans.
+These processes occur in both animals and humans.
 How living beings perform different functions to stay alive and healthy is also added.
 All the solutions are prepared by subject experts in clear and simple language.
-NCERT Solutions are a valuable resource for students to study regularly and revise effectively during exams.
+The NCERT Solutions are a valuable resource for students to study regularly and revise effectively during exams.

 This Story also Contains

 The answers are written in a well-understandable language, by which students can score better marks in the exam.
-Doing regular practice of Class 7 Science Chapter 9 question answers improves the understanding and confidence.
+Doing regular practice of the NCERT Solutions Class 7 Science Chapter 9 Life Processes in Animals improves the understanding and confidence.

 Question 1.
-Complete the journey of food through the alimentary canal by filling up the boxes with appropriate parts—
+Complete the journey of food through the alimentary canal by filling up the boxes with the appropriate parts—

 Food → Mouth → _______ → Stomach → _______ → _______ → Anus